Competition between Islamist militants may fuel big attacks

 The network is held together by personal and geographical links which ultimately override feuding and rivalries - connections which can often be traced back to Afghanistan and Pakistan and are now being forged anew in Syria.

-Lashkar-e-Taiba, for example, has its roots in an organization created in the mid-1980s to support the jihad against the Soviet occupation of Afghanistan.
+Lashkar-e-Taiba, for example, has its roots in an organisation created in the mid-1980s to support the jihad against the Soviet occupation of Afghanistan.
 Belmokhtar reached Afghanistan around 1989.

 Godane went to Pakistan in the late 1990s on a scholarship, according to Stig Jarle Hansen, the Norwegian author of a book on al Shabaab.
 He disappeared for a time before returning home in 2001; but two of his peers from the same generation had been in the Khaldane training camp in Afghanistan.